ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues1.0.0_1}

 {{site.data.keyword.lakehouse_short}} user (user1) invites a new user (user2) to the account by using the **Manage access and users** screen (**Manage > Access (IAM) > Manage access and users**) and grants access to a role (MetastoreAccess, Viewer, Operator, Editor, Administrator).
 User2 gets access to resources in the {{site.data.keyword.lakehouse_short}} instance through user1's account.
 Additionally, user2 is granted data access at the resource level by adding to the data control policies by using the **Access Control** screen.
-When user1 removes user2 from the user1's account, user2 is still listed in **Access Control** tab at resource level.
+When user1 removes user2 from the user1's account, user2 is still listed in the **Access Control** tab at resource level.

 ## Issue: Unable to view created schema
 {: #known_issues1}

 When a user with the User role and the Create access (the user only has the Create access) is added to an external database, they cannot see the schemas that they created.
 Though the user can create schemas, they cannot view them.
-Following is the system response:
+The following is the system response:

 ```bash
 presto:default> show schemas;